-Central air dryer with ABC processor for Seed and Grain
+Central air dryer with ABC processor

 The air drying process is an expensive business; this applies not only to condensation and adsorption dryers, but also to the hybrid dryers of energetic interest (combined condensation and adsorption drying).
 It is not economical to place an air dryer at every drying installation.
 Continuous drying does not take place at all installations, and dried air is not required constantly.